JUNE 9 – JULY 18, 2014

 the design of large-scale projects—from mixed-use building complexes, neighborhoods, and cities to urban regions

 Design is everywhere, surrounding us wherever we go and influencing cityscapes and landscapes in ways that are material, social, emotional, and spiritual.
 In the Career Discovery program, students go beyond studio work in order to study the broader, real-world impact of the design and planning professions.
 With guidance and in-depth instruction from respected faculty members and practitioners, their experiences will help them make the leap from theory to practice, idea to reality.

-The Career Discovery Director, Jeff Klug, a graduate of the Harvard Graduate School of Design, is a practicing Architect in Boston.
+The Career Discovery Faculty Director, Jeff Klug, a graduate of the Harvard University Graduate School of Design, is a practicing Architect in Boston.
 Our Lead Faculty are also graduates of the Harvard University Graduate School of Design and/or practitioners in their respective fields.
 The faculty are assisted in the design studios by instructors who are advanced GSD students or recent graduates.
 A maximum ratio of 15 students per instructor or lower is maintained.

 Career Discovery attracts people who seek to test, confirm, and refine their career goals.
 For some, the most useful advising focuses on a series of panel discussions emphasizing pragmatic concerns: information about application procedures, admission policies, preparation of a portfolio or résumé, minority concerns, and job interviewing techniques.
 Another series of workshops is especially designed for older participants making career transitions.
 Students benefit from additional informal career advice through discussions with career advisors, faculty, and guest speakers about their professional experience, salaries, work schedules, job security, and other aspects of their practice.

 - First-hand viewings of important examples of architecture, landscape architecture, urban planning, and urban design